bioc/psichomics/README.md

 ### Download TCGA Data

-psichomics allows to download data from the [TCGA][1] after selecting the tumour of interest.
+*psichomics* allows to download data from the [TCGA][TCGA] after selecting the tumour of interest.
 Subject- and sample-associated information, junction quantification and gene expression data from TCGA are supported.

 ### Load GTEx Data

-GTEx data needs to be manually downloaded from the [GTEx Portal][13].
+GTEx data needs to be manually downloaded from the [GTEx Portal][GTEx].
 Subject- and sample-associated data, junction quantification and gene expression data from GTEx are supported.

 ### Load user-provided files

-psichomics contains instructions to load user-owned files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression).
+*psichomics* contains instructions on how to load user-owned files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression).